 This position was formerly staffed by IT and has return to the Mathematics Department in the middle of Spring 2022 semester.
-When the lab is moved to the STEM Success Center, the chair of College Skills will take on much of the duties that the Math Lab Coordinator had in coloboration with the Mathematics Chair, the Mathematics Administrative assisstant, as well as additional faculty.
-The coloboration is a work in progress.
+When the Lab moved to the STEM Success Center, College Skills collaborated with the Mathematics (the Mathematics Chair and Administrative assistant) to manage the STEM Success Center, with the Math tutoring (the current primary function of the STEM Success Center) managed by the Mathematics Department and workshops and drop in Chemistry tutoring managed by College Skills.
+The collaboration is a work in progress, especially as we expand the non-math activities of the STEM Success Center.